jagennath-hari/jagennath-hari/README.md

 <h3 align="center">I am a robotics engineer/researcher with over 3 years of experience in autonomous systems, specialized in creating and deploying real-time SLAM algorithms for robotic systems.</h3>

-- 🧑‍💻 I'm currently working on a SLAM based Guassian Splatting for high precision 3D Reconstruction.
+- 🧑‍💻 I'm currently working on a SLAM based Guassian Splatting for high precision 3D Reconstruction and visual odometry using TAPNET.

 - 📄 My recent publication **Efficient Real-Time Localization in Prior Indoor Maps Using Semantic SLAM** can be found on [IEEE Explore](https://ieeexplore.ieee.org/document/10125919)